 Non-Secondary school applicants (19 years or older):

-- Any credit Communication course and most credit biology courses taken at Georgian College
+- Any credit Communication course and most credit biology and one additional science (chemistry or physics) courses taken at Georgian College

 - College preparatory programs including those taken at Georgian College: Pre-health Sciences*

-- Equivalent courses in English and biology taken through secondary school or Independent Learning Centres (at the general, advanced, college or university level)
+- Equivalent courses in English, biology, and one additional science (chemistry or physics) taken through secondary school or Independent Learning Centres (at the general, advanced, college or university level)

-- Mature student testing in English and testing/challenge exam in biology that meets the minimum standards for admission (available through most testing services)*
+- Mature student testing in English and testing/challenge exam in biology and one additional science (chemistry or physics) that meets the minimum standards for admission (available through most testing services)*

-- Ontario High School Equivalency Certificate (GED) plus biology.
+- Ontario High School Equivalency Certificate (GED) plus biology and one additional science (chemistry or physics).

-- English, Literature or Communication credit courses and most biology credit courses from accredited colleges/universities
+- English, Literature or Communication credit courses and most biology and one additional science (chemistry or physics) credit courses from accredited colleges/universities

-- If home schooled, applicants can write the mature student testing in English and testing/challenge exam in biology that meets the minimum standards for admission (available through testing services)* * available from Georgian College.
+- If home schooled, applicants can write the mature student testing in English and testing/challenge exam in biology and one additional science (chemistry or physics) that meets the minimum standards for admission (available through testing services)* * available from Georgian College.
 For a complete listing please contact the Office of the Registrar.

 Applicants must have an up-to-date immunization record in compliance with the Public Hospitals Act.
 Completion and submission of this record is required during registration in order to ensure your placement in clinical and field placement facilities.
 Students who do not provide this proof of Registration Requirement may be unable to complete clinical and field placements.